msperlin/beautiful-jekyll/_posts/2017-03-26-pmdR-exercises.md

 The book is not yet finished.
 I'm taking my time in reviewing everything and making sure that it comes out perfectly.
 I believe it will be ready in a few months or less.
-If you are interested in the book, please go to its [website](https://sites.google.com/view/pmfdr/home) where you can find its current TOC (table of contents), code and data.
+If you are interested in the book, please go to its [website](https://sites.google.com/view/pafdr/home) where you can find its current TOC (table of contents), code and data.

 If you want to be notified about the publication of the book, please sign this [form](https://goo.gl/forms/ViTXWClGCduO8f8J3) and I'll let you know as soon as it is available.

-Package `pmfdR`
+Package `pafdR`
 ===============

-Yesterday I released package `pmfdR`, which provides access to all material from my book **Processing and Modelling Financial Data with R**, including code, data and exercises.
+Yesterday I released package `pafdR`, which provides access to all material from my book **Processing and Modelling Financial Data with R**, including code, data and exercises.